Laminar post-stall wakes of tapered swept wings: Abstract

 \section{Abstract}

 While tapered swept wings are widely used, the influence of taper on their post-stall wake characteristics remains largely unexplored.
-To address this issue, we conduct an extensive study using direct numerical simulations to characterize the wing taper effect on laminar separated wakes.
-We analyze flows behind NACA 0015 cross-sectional profile wings at post-stall angles of attack $\alpha=14^\circ$--$22^\circ$ with taper ratios $\lambda=0.27$--$1$, leading edge sweep angles $0^\circ$--$50^\circ$, and semi aspect ratios $sAR =1$ and $2$ at a mean-chord-based Reynolds number of $600$ and a freestream Mach number of $0.1$.
-Wing taper reduces the tip chord length, weakening the tip vortex, and attenuates the inboard downwash over the wing.
-This results in unsteadiness to develop over a large portion of the wingspan at high angles of attack.
-Tapered wings with backward-swept leading edges develop unsteadiness near the wing tip, while wings with forward-swept trailing edges concentrate wake oscillations at the wing root.
-For highly swept untapered wings, the wake is steady, while tapered wings with high leading edge sweep angles exhibit wake shedding near the tip.
-Wake oscillations are larger towards the root for lower taper ratios.
-Moreover, the effects of taper on the aerodynamic forces over tapered wings are studied, revealing that the combined effect of taper and sweep can improve the aerodynamic performance of the wing.
-The current findings shed light on the fundamental effects of wing taper on the post-stall wake dynamics.
+To address this issue, we conduct an extensive study using direct numerical simulations to characterize the wing taper and sweep effects on laminar separated wakes.
+We analyze flows behind NACA 0015 cross-sectional profile wings at post-stall angles of attack $\alpha=14^\circ$--$22^\circ$ with taper ratios $\lambda=0.27$--$1$, leading edge sweep angles $0^\circ$--$50^\circ$, and semi aspect ratios $sAR =1$ and $2$ at a mean-chord-based Reynolds number of $600$.
+Tapered wings have smaller tip chord length, which generates a weaker tip vortex, and attenuates inboard downwash.
+This results in the development of unsteadiness over a large portion of the wingspan at high angles of attack.
+For tapered wings with backward-swept leading edges unsteadiness emerges near the wing tip.
+On the other hand, wings with forward-swept trailing edges are shown to concentrate wake shedding structures near the wing root.
+For highly swept untapered wings, the wake is steady, while unsteady shedding vortices appear near the tip for tapered wings with high leading edge sweep angles.
+For such wings, larger wake oscillations emerge near the root as the taper ratio decreases.
+While the combination of taper and sweep increases flow unsteadiness, we find that tapered swept wings have more enhanced aerodynamic performance than untapered and unswept wings, exhibiting higher time-averaged lift and lift-to-drag ratio.
+The current findings shed light on the fundamental aspects of flow separation over tapered wings in the absence of turbulent~flow~effects.